ARCTraining/hpc2-software/book/course/conda.md

 ### Creating environments

 You can create an environment with conda with the subcommand `conda create`.
-When creating an environment we need to give it a name, we recommend giving it a name related to the project you're going to use the environment for.
+When creating an environment we need to give it a name; we recommend giving it a name related to the project you're going to use the environment for.

 ```bash
 $ conda create --name py39-env python=3.9